FingerlessGlov3s/OPNsensePIAWireguard/README.md

 **Updating**

 Since 2024/01/05 the script has gone a complete overhaul, upgrade steps are
-1. Disable the cron entry.
+1. Delete the cron entry.
 1. Populate the new `PIAWireguard.json` based on your old config file and the information above
 1. Upload new `PIAWireguard.py` and `PIAWireguard.json` file to `/conf/`
 1. There's a few bits in the WireGuard section in OPNsense you need to rename